What should I Know Regarding Pregnancy, Nursing and Administering PERCOGESIC to Children or the Elderly?

 - management or monitoring precaution: Hepatic-Elderly may be more susceptible to hepatotoxicity.
 Strict adherence to a maximum daily dose is recommended, and the maximum dose recommendation varies between 3000-3800 mg depending on strength used and source of the recommendation.

-- management or monitoring precaution: Use weight based dosing in children less than 12 years.
+- Severe Precaution: Use weight based dosing in children less than 12 years.

-- Contraindication: Possible CNS excitation and seizure risk in newborns.
+- Severe Precaution: Possible CNS excitation and seizure risk in newborns.

 CONDITIONS OF USE: The information in this database is intended to supplement, not substitute for, the expertise and judgment of healthcare professionals.
 The information is not intended to cover all possible uses, directions, precautions, drug interactions or adverse effects, nor should it be construed to indicate that use of a particular drug is safe, appropriate or effective for you or anyone else.
 A healthcare professional should be consulted before taking any drug, changing any diet or commencing or discontinuing any course of treatment.